 By Ransdell Pierson and Charles Abbott

-Although voluntary, the agency said it expects drugmakers to fully adhere to the guidelines.
+The program is voluntary, but the agency expects drugmakers to fully adhere to the guidelines.
 It said two of the biggest purveyors of these antibiotics, Eli Lilly & Co and Zoetis Inc, had agreed to narrow their use.

-Doctors and hospitals have become increasingly worried in recent years by new strains of bacteria that cannot be controlled by a wide range of current antibiotics.
-Part of the suspected reason for the emergence of these "superbugs" is that people who have eaten meat that contained antibiotics develop resistance to the drugs as bacteria mutate to thwart them.
+Doctors and hospitals have become increasingly worried by new strains of bacteria that cannot be controlled by a wide range of current antibiotics.
+It is suspected that part of the reason for the emergence of "super bugs" is that people who eat meat containing antibiotics can develop resistance to the drugs as bacteria mutate to thwart them.

 "Because antimicrobial drug use in both humans and animals can contribute to the development of antimicrobial resistance, it is important to use these drugs only when medically necessary," the FDA said in a release.

-In guidance issued on Wednesday, the FDA asked global drugmakers and animal health companies to revise the labels of medically important antibiotics by removing references to use in animal production.
+In a "guidance" document, the FDA told global drugmakers and animal health companies to revise the labels of medically important antibiotics by removing references to use in animal production.
 The FDA said voluntary compliance was the fastest way, but that it could propose regulations if necessary.

-Once companies remove farm production uses of their antibiotics from drug labels, it would become illegal for those drugs to be used for those purposes, Deputy FDA Commissioner Michael Taylor said in a conference call with journalists.
-The agency said about 25 animal health companies could be affected by the guidelines.
+When the labels are changed, it would become illegal to use the drugs to promote growth in livestock, Deputy FDA Commissioner Michael Taylor told journalists.
+The agency said about 25 to 27 animal health companies could be affected by the guidelines.

 The FDA said it will require animal pharmaceutical companies to notify the agency within three months of their intent to adopt its strategy.
-The companies would then have three years to complete the transition process.
+The companies would then have three years to complete the transition.

 CRITICS QUESTION ENFORCEMENT

-Critics on Wednesday said the guidelines give drugmakers too much discretion in policing their own use of antibiotics.
+Critics said the guidelines give drugmakers too much discretion in policing their own use of antibiotics.

 Her view was echoed by consumer and environmental advocacy groups.